-Instead of creating a proxy entity using the proxy\entity\name check attribute, we'll be using sensuctl to create proxy entities to represent the three sites we want to monitor.
-Our proxy entities need the entity\class attribute set to proxy to mark them as proxy entities as well as a few custom labels that we'll use to identify them as a group and pass in individual URLs.
+Instead of creating a proxy entity using the proxy_entity_name check attribute, we'll be using sensuct to create proxy entities to represent the three sites we want to monitor.
+Our proxy entities need the entity_class attribute set to proxy to mark them as proxy entities as well as a few custom labels that we'll use to identify them as a group and pass in individual URLs.